vtavernier/apitp/provision/README.md

 ## Deploying a new instance

-1. Copy `vars/app-secrets.yml.tmpl` to `vars/app-secrets.yml`, and fill in the
-   variables.
+1. Either copy `vars/app-secrets.template.yml` to `vars/app-secrets.yml` and fill in the variables, or if you have the Vault password, put it in the `.vault_pass` and use the configuration under version control in this repository.

 2. Edit the `[prod]` section in `inventory/hosts` to match the SSH host you are setting up.